eriknovak/anonipy/docs/how-to-guides/posts/anonymizing-collections-of-documents.md

 date: 2024-05-23
 authors: [eriknovak]
 description: >
-  Our package can be used to anonymize collections of documents.
+  Anonipy can be used to anonymize collections of documents.
 categories:
   - Tutorial
 ---